-Welcome to the Ribble Valley Issues and Options consultation, the first part of the Council's Local Development Plan consultations.

-This plan builds on the foundations of the Core Strategy which was formally adopted in December 2014.
-The Housing and Economic DPD sits in tandem with the Core Strategy and completes the Local Development Framework for the borough as required by Government.
+Welcome to Ribble Valley's Housing and Economic Development Plan Document (the HED DPD).
+This plan builds on the foundations of the Core Strategy which was adopted in December 2014 and will complete the Local Development Framework for the borough.